Path-Variable/python-slack-fr/README.md

 The service admin should change the default name - "uknown" - to a designation for that embedding (ex. the name or alias of the detected face).
 This can only be done by direct connection to the mongodb instance as a seperate admin interface does not exsist.

+It was originally intended to be used with another application I wrote that monitors ONVIF cameras and posts motion events with snapshots to Slack.
+For details, please see that project [here](https://github.com/Path-Variable/onvif-cam-poll).

 ## How to run

 The service has a single dependency - a MongoDB database.
 It uses only a single collection for all operations.